 But What About That Lovejoy Fantasy?

-Well, I was very surprised to learn tonight that there’s such a thing as Lovejoy fan fiction – but that’s not what I’m referring to.
-I’m talking about the fact that you can actually stay at Lady Jane Felsham’s estate if you’re so inclined.
+Well, I was very surprised to learn tonight that there's such a thing as Lovejoy fan fiction – but that's not what I'm referring to.
+I'm talking about the fact that you can actually stay at Lady Jane Felsham's Suffolk estate if you're so inclined.
 They also host small (<50 guests) weddings, should you be in the market for that sort of thing.

 Belchamp Hall, the location used as Lady Jane's home, is now available for weddings or overnight stays.
 They have three incredible suites on site: Lovejoy's Mill, Lovejoy's Studio, and just plain old Lovejoy's.
 If you opt for Lovejoy's you'll be staying in what served as his workshop during the last two seasons of the show.
 Regardless of which one you book, you'll be surrounded by the same level of luxury and refinement enjoyed by Lady Jane herself (which I consider infinitely better than staying somewhere more like the places where Lovejoy typically lived).

 Although it couldn't exactly be filed under “budget travel”, it's certainly quite a draw for any hard-core Lovejoy fan.
 While you're at it, you can go down to the Half Moon Inn of Belchamp St. Paul.
 It's been a public house for over 400 years now, so it's an antique in its own right – quite fitting for a Lovejoy-themed excursion.
 Reports indicate that the inside has changed a bit since then, the exterior remains largely unchanged.
 Along with a bit of Lovejoy nostalgia, they also serve up a menu that's well above your average pub grub.